 We're guessing JT will also be at the big Alabama-Auburn football game this week.
 Winning a major championship has its perks.

-DUSTIN JOHNSON-PAULINA GRETZKY BELEN MOZO-ROBERT FARAH PUBLIC DISPLAYS OF AFFECTION
+THIS WEEK IN DUSTIN JOHNSON-PAULINA GRETZKY BELEN MOZO-ROBERT FARAH PUBLIC DISPLAYS OF AFFECTION

 Remember that one-week social media break Belen said she was taking?
 Well, it lasted all of five days.
 Mozo shared these photos of her and boyfriend, professional tennis player Robert Farah, frolicking on a beach:

 Cool visual effect.
 Also, this is strictly a hunch, but these two probably will eat a little healthier than I do on Thanksgiving.

 Roger Federer moved ahead of Tiger Woods on Forbes’ ranking of the all-time prize money earners in an individual sport.
 Of course, Woods has still made over $1 BILLION more than Federer in total earnings, so we’re guessing he’s not too upset about it. . . .
 A photographer who fished Andrew “Beef” Johnston’s 3-wood out of a watery grave at the RSM Classic was told he could keep it by the affable Brit.
 Christmas come early! . . .
 Country music star Jake Owen has accepted a sponsor’s invite to play in next year’s Nashville Golf Open on the Web.com Tour.
 Good luck topping Stephen Curry’s pair of 74s at the Ellie Mae Classic, Jake. . . .
 And finally, I attended my first Knicks game in some time and was especially excited to see this new option at MSG concession stands:

 Sure, the cup cost $9.25, but free refills?!
 For the entire game?!
 What a great night.
 Oh yeah, the Knicks also won.